-The University of Arizona promotion criteria includes an inclusive view of scholarship.
-There are many resources to understand and describe inclusive scholarship can be located at The University's Inclusive View of Scholarship on the Faculty Affairs webpage
+The University of Arizona promotion criteria include a publicly engaged view of scholarship.
+There are many resources to understand and describe engaged scholarship that can be located at The University's Publicly Engaged View of Scholarship on the Faculty Affairs webpage.
+There are many ways to represent publicly engaged scholarship, teaching, and service in the dossier.